Back to Blog

 Furniture industry outlook — inflation, inventory, and supply chain challenges

-Ecommerce retail sales as a percent of total sales
+Ecommerce retail sales as percentage of total sales

 Furniture e-commerce is on the rise

-Zooming into the furniture e-commerce realm, in 2023, the United States was the biggest market for furniture e-commerce worldwide, with estimated revenues exceeding 90 billion U.S. dollars.
-China ranked second, with furniture e-retail revenues reaching approximately 45.8 billion U.S. dollars.
+Zooming into the furniture e-commerce realm, in 2024, the United States was the biggest market for furniture e-commerce worldwide, with estimated revenues nearing the 125-billion-dollar mark.
+China ranked second, with furniture e-retail revenues reaching approximately 45 billion U.S. dollars.
 According to Statista, a fifth of global shoppers were purchasing home and garden products online on a monthly basis.
 Data shows that the highest user adoption of furniture e-commerce was in the United States, where 31% of shoppers were buying household furniture online on a monthly basis.

 Share of global consumers purchasing home and garden products online on a monthly basis-1